 - Prepaid homeowners insurance, mortgage insurance and/or property taxes

 - Attorney fees

-The question of who pays the real estate commission might come up, as well.
-Typically, the seller pays commission to their listing agent, who then shares it with their brokerage and the buyer’s agent, so you likely won’t want or need to ask for this as a concession.
+The question of who pays the real estate commissions might come up as well.
+But these costs are typically the seller’s responsibility, so the buyer likely won’t want or need to ask for this as a concession.

 Here’s how seller concessions break down by loan type:

 |Mortgage type||Down payment||Allowable concession (as a percentage of purchase price)|

 |Conventional (primary residence or second home)||Less than 10%